LukasZlocki/OrderFlowStudio/README.md

-# OrderFlowStudio - Backend
+# OrderFlowStudio - Frontend

 Application to handle with production orders and its statuses during process steps.
-For frontend app refer to link : https://github.com/LukasZlocki/OrderFlowStudioBlazor.Frontend
+For backend for the frontend refer to link : https://github.com/LukasZlocki/OrderFlowStudio

 ## General Information